-In order to satisfy compliance and documentation requirements, private foundations should - at the very least - have a grant file that includes its determination that the organization is eligible to receive donations and is in good standing with the Internal Revenue Service (IRS).
+In order to satisfy compliance and documentation requirements, private foundations should - at the very least - have a grant file that includes its determination that the organization is eligible to receive donations and is in good standing with the IRS.
+It is especially important for private foundations to perform the appropriate due diligence over each grantee.
+Occasionally, grantees will lose their exempt status as a public charity.
 In the event the prospective recipient is not eligible, the foundation must do one of two things: either have an equivalency determination (in the event it is a foreign grant) or conduct expenditure responsibility.